jrp2014/smuggler2/README.md

 ## How to use

+Install `smuggler2` using `cabal install --lib smuggler2`.

+If you also want the `ghc` wrapper, install it using `cabal install exe:smuggler2`.

 ### Adding Smuggler2 to your dependencies

 Add `smuggler2` to the dependencies of your project and to your compiler flags.